-There is an independent and impartial judiciary for civil matters.
+There is an independent and impartial judiciary for civil matters including human rights violations.
 The civil court system encompasses a number of seats around the country at which magistrates preside over cases.

 f.
 Arbitrary Interference with Privacy, Family, Home, or Correspondence a.
 Freedom of Speech and Press